selmanj/istio.github.io/content/en/blog/2020/istioctl-analyze-ci/index.md

 Also note somewhere that we're assuming istioctl analyze 1.5.
 {{< /idea >}}

-To ensure your Istio configuration is checked for errors before it is ever applied to your cluster, you'll need to:

-The term 'GitOps' refers to the practice of treating configuration as code.
-More specifically, up a developer experience for your configuration the same way you would for software.
-In general this usually
+If you're familiar with the term ['GitOps'](https://www.weave.works/technologies/gitops/), then you're familiar with the concept of treating your Kubernetes resource configuration the same way that you treat code.
+This allows you to establish a worfklow for making and releasing changes to configuration.
+In practice, this usually entails:
-entails:

 * Storing configuration in a version-control system
-* Defining a workflow for proposing changes to configuration (often manifested via pull-requests)
+* Defining a workflow for proposing changes to configuration (often via pull-requests)
 * Checks and validations are automatically run against configuration changes, both before and after approval

-GitOps workflows can be very detailed and advanced.
-This blog post is only concerned with running checks on incoming changes.
-More specifically, this post will show how to integrate `istioctl analyze` into a broader GitOps workflow.
+GitOps workflows can be very complex; this blog post is only concerned with running checks on incoming changes.
+More specifically, this post shows how to integrate `istioctl analyze` into a broader GitOps workflow.

-Let's assume for now that you have the following structure in our git repository:
+Let's assume for now that you have the following structure in your GitHub repository:

 {{< text bash >}}
 $ tree .